couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 * Optional:

   * `Timeout` or `timeoutMillis` (`int`/`duration`) - the time allowed for the operation to be terminated.
 This is controlled by the client.
   * `CollectionName` - the name of the collection to restrict indexes to.
+Now marked deprecated, as `collection.queryIndexes` should be used instead.
   * `ScopeName` - the name of the scope to restrict indexes to.
+Now marked deprecated, as `collection.queryIndexes` should be used instead.

 ### N1QL